State of Arizona Metrology Laboratory

 Scheduling Calibration Services

-The Laboratory scheduling priority, as required by State Statutes, ARS 3-3416, provides calibration services to all Weights and Measures investigators and Registered Service Agencies annually.
+The State Metrology Laboratory schedules calibration services as required under A.R.S. § 3-3416.
+The lab provides calibration services to Weights and Measures Services Division staff and RSAs on an annual basis.
 When sufficient staff time is available to complete all other work requests, the requests will be placed on the schedule in the order in which they were received.
-The metrology lab will follow this order of priority to prevent scheduling conflicts.
+The lab will follow this order of priority to prevent scheduling conflicts.

-The Metrology Laboratory will not accept delivery of unscheduled artifacts.
+The State Metrology Laboratory will not accept delivery of unscheduled artifacts.

 Bio-Hazards Cleanliness Certification

-Due to the increasing incidences of bio-hazardous infections the Arizona Metrology Laboratory requires a responsible individual complete and sign a Bio-Hazards Cleanliness Certification Form for each and every submission of mass standards (either directly or indirectly) by RSA, the pharmaceutical, bio-medical and/or chemical laboratory.
+Due to the increasing incidences of bio-hazardous infections the State Metrology Laboratory requires a responsible individual complete and sign a Bio-Hazards Cleanliness Certification Form for each and every submission of mass standards (either directly or indirectly) from RSAs, pharmaceutical companies, and bio-medical and/or chemical laboratories.